-Sometimes, the LHA may choose to maintain an open waiting list.
+Sometimes, Louisiana Housing Authority (LHA) may choose to maintain an open waiting list.
 In this instance, applicants will be added in date and time order after the last lottery has been conducted, taking into consideration any PSH preferences.

 4.3.3 Applications